alikariminik/MyGov-Milestone-Project-3/README.md

 ## Deployment
 ### Forking the GitHub Repository

 By forking the GitHub Repository you can make a copy of the original repository on your GitHub account to view and/or make changes without affecting the original repository.
-This can be done by folling these steps below:
+This can be done by following these steps below:

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/alikariminik/MyGov-Milestone-Project-3)